ankur2710/Java-Space-Invaders-/README.md

         bomb.setDestroyed(true);
       }
     }
 If the bomb is not destroyed, it goes 1 px to the ground.
+If it hits the bottom, the destroyed flag is set.
+The alien is now ready to drop another bomb.